Scan images for vulnerabilitiesEstimated reading time: 6 minutes

 scanning, you can manually start a scan for images in repositories to which you

-To start a security scan, navigate to the tag details.
+To start a security scan, navigate to the tag details, and click the Scan button.

 DTR begins the scanning process.
 You will need to refresh the page to see the results once the scan is complete.